nla-group/classix/docs/source/outlier_detection.rst

 The outlier detection function of CLASSIX is fully dominated by the parameter of ``minPts``.
 We have mentioned this parameter in the previous sections.
 However, if you would like to employ the outlier detection, we should set ``post_alloc=False``, then the outliers will be marked as -1 instead of being allocated to other clusters.
 The example is as below:

+.. admonition:: Note

+    The minPts criterion is applied on the cluster level in CLASSIX, while in DBSCAN it is used to distinguish between noise, core, and boundary points.

 .. code:: python

     from sklearn import datasets